silvia-odwyer/pixels.js/README.md

 The method filters the image and replaces the current image with the filtered one, so there's no need to append the new image to the DOM, as this is already done for you.

+#### Node.JS
+Usage for Node.JS varies slightly to the browser.
+Whereas in-browser FilterMagic automatically replaces the image on the webpage with the newly filtered one, in Node, your environment and canvas libraries can differ, so we've kept usage flexible for Node.

+Simple get the image data of the image and pass it to the filterImgData function.
+The output will be the new image data.
+You can then place this new image data onto your canvas.